Ubiquitous

 A beautiful newborn baby cries and fidgets in her hospital bed.
 She

 is perfect.
 A nurse lifts her up to comfort her.
-Its revealed that
+It’s revealed that

 the child is missing both legs below the knee and one arm.